kevinveenbirkenbach/cymais/roles/systemd-notifier-email/README.md

 To use this role, include it as a dependency in your playbook or role that requires email notifications.
 Ensure that the `systemd-notifier-email` role is correctly referenced and configured.

-## License

-This Ansible role is licensed under the AGPL v3 License.
-See the LICENSE file for the full license text.

 ## Contact Information

 For any questions or feedback, please contact the author: